 Disabling Force Layout

 You can disable the force layout for all or part of the graph.
 This causes selected nodes to be rendered in a random, more compact arrangement that does not use a force-directed simulation.
 This can help you focus quickly on subgraphs of interest.

 To disable force layout and randomize node positions:

 Click the force layout icon.
 The text next to the icon should now read Enable Force Layout, which means that force layout is currently disabled.

 Click the Randomize Node Positions button to display a different random order for your selection.

-The selected data are randomized, but not in a force layout, while the data that was not selected remains in a force layout.
+The selected data are randomized in a more compact layout, while the data not selected remains in force layout.

-Note: If no data are selected, all node positions are randomized, except for any pinned nodes.
+NOTE: If no data are selected, all node positions are randomized in a non-force layout, except for any pinned nodes.

-Click the Force Layout checkbox at any time to reset the entire graph to the force-directed layout.
+Click the icon next to Enable Force Layout at any time to return the selected nodes to force-directed layout.

 With force layout enabled, you can click Run to run a brief (1- or 2- second) force layout simulation for the entire graph.
 Click Stop to freeze the layout when you see a rendering you like.